Acupuncture

 · Immune function regulation (adjuvant enhancement of resistance)

-• In fact, experienced and professional practitioners can treat many more diseases the those recommended by the WHO.
+• In fact, experienced and professional practitioners can treat many more diseases than those recommended by the WHO.